Nematic superconductivity in the topological semimetal CaSn$_{3}$: Experimental Results

-Exotic superconductivity in {\ca} is evidenced by the upper critical field $H_{c2}$.
-Surprisingly, the field-angle-dependent magnetoresistance of {\ca} shows salient rotational symmetry breaking of the underlying crystal lattice.
-Since the {\ac3}-type cubic structure with point group $O_{h}$ has four-fold rotational symmetry about $\langle$100$\rangle$-axes, i.e., the $C_{4}$ axes, we expect four-fold oscillations in the angular variation of physical quantities such as upper critical field.
-However, the obtained angular variation of the resistivity $\rho(\theta)$, where $\theta$ is a relative angle between the applied current $I\parallel [001]$ and the applied magnetic field $H$, reveals clear two-fold anisotropy at $\mu_{0}H=$ 0.4 T as plotted in fig.2a.
-Whereas no distinct anisotropy of $\rho(\theta)$ is observed in the normal state at $T=$ 3.34 K, the two-fold anisotropy appears at lower temperatures.
-For instance, while being resistive at $\theta=0^{\circ}$ ($H\parallel I \parallel [001]$) at $T=3.08$ K, the sample is superconducting around $\theta=\pm 90^{\circ}$ ($H\parallel [010]\perp I$), indicating $H_{c2}$ at $\theta=\pm 90^{\circ}$ is notably higher than that at $\theta=0^{\circ}$.
-The spontaneous rotational symmetry breaking is more clear in the polar plot of $\rho(\theta)$, indicative of the realization of nematic superconductivity (fig.2b).
+We performed detailed angle-dependent magnetoresistance measurements at different magnetic fields on a set of {\ca} single crystals.
+Figure~\ref{fig:RSB}a shows the angle-dependent resistivity $\rho(\theta)$, where $\theta$ is the angle between the electric current $I\parallel [001]$ and the applied magnetic field $H$.
+Since the {\ac3}-type cubic structure with the point group $O_{h}$ has a four-fold rotational symmetry about the $\langle$100$\rangle$-axes, i.e., the $C_{4}$ axes, we expect a four-fold modulation of the physical quantities, including here the upper critical field.
+However, the experimental data at $\mu_{0}H = 0.4$\,T clearly show only a twofold anisotropy.
+It is worth noting that no distinct anisotropy of $\rho(\theta)$ is observed in the normal state at $T = 3.34$\,K, instead, it manifests itself only below $T_{c}(0.4\,\mathrm{T})$.
+For instance, while being resistive at $\theta=0^{\circ}$ ($H\parallel I \parallel [001]$) at $T=3.08$ K, the sample is superconducting around $\theta=\pm 90^{\circ}$ ($H\parallel [010]\perp I$), indicating that $H_{c2}$ at $\theta=\pm 90^{\circ}$ is notably higher than that at $\theta=0^{\circ}$.
+The spontaneous rotational symmetry breaking is even more evident in the polar plot of $\rho(\theta)$ shown in Fig.~\ref{fig:RSB}b.
+The observed angular dependence of $H_{c2}$ can be ascribed to several effects, as described in detail below.

-This unusual anisotropy of $H_{c2}$ does not originate from lowering the crystallographic symmetry associated with structural phase transitions.
-Indeed, we observe no discernible anomaly associated with such phase transitions in the temperature dependence of resistivity (fig.1) as well as in the previously reported heat capacity study \cite{luo15a}, suggesting the crystallographic symmetry remains the same point group {\oh} at low temperatures.

-The observed angular dependence of $H_{c2}$ cannot be explained by the anisotropic Gintzburg-Landau (GL) model, attributed to the anisotropy of the effective mass.
-In the anisotropic GL model, the angular dependence of upper critical field can be written by,
+First of all, in the framework of the anisotropic Ginzburg-Landau (GL) model, the angular behavior of $H_{c2}$ reflects the anisotropy of the effective mass.
+In this case, the angular dependence of the upper critical field is described by: